DallanQ/7_wonders_duel/Manual.md

 ### One deck per Age (page 7)
 Return to the box, without looking at them, 3 cards from each Age deck.
 Then randomly draw 3 Guild cards and add them to the Age III deck without looking at them.
 Return the remaining Guilds to the box.
+>The image illustrates the process of card rotation in a game, where players pass red cards to the right, blue cards to the right, and then purple cards to the left, indicating an alternating direction of card drafting between rounds.

 ## Constructing In 7 Wonders Duel (Page 8)